frimyutama/Excel-Analytics--2023-Data-Science-Job-and-Salary-Trends/README.md

 - What percentage of likelihood does top 10 skills have?
 - What is the required skill level for top 10 jobs?
 ## Project Dashboard
-For the purpose of this comprehensive projects, for project Dashboard, it created from multiple tables which involved several processing stages, including preprocessing, cleaning, analyzing and visualization data.
+For project Dashboard, I created multiple tables which involved several processing stages, including preprocessing, cleaning, analyzing and visualization data.